Particular/ServiceControl.Monitoring/README.md

 # ServiceControl.Monitoring

-A standalone service gathering metrics from endpoints and providing them with an http endpoint
+A standalone service gathering metrics from endpoints and providing them with an http endpoint.